wp-plugins/my-optional-modules/readme.txt

 == Changelog ==

+= 6.0.5 =
+* Optionally remove the inclusion of the plugin's CSS (you WILL need to style everything should you decide to disable the plugin CSS) (advanced option)

-= 6.0.4 =
+= 6.0.* =
 * WordPress default post thumbnail integration as fallback if external thumbnail non-existent (or nothing if neither)

-= 6.0.* =
 * Function moved
 * Fixed issue with moving scripts to footer also moving the stylesheets
 * Code clean-up